 Mentors are identified by their colleagues through a campus-wide nomination process.

-- Mentees apply to participate in the program by the cycle deadline, and receive guidance throughout the application and matching processes.
+- Mentees apply to participate, and receive guidance through the application and matching process

-- Once matched, the mentor and the mentee establish mutually agreeable terms for the mentorship relationship.
-Mentors and mentees meet together on a mutually established schedule for one calendar year.
+- Once matched, the mentor and mentee establish goals for the mentorship relationship

 If you have any questions or would like to join the BSA Career Development Committee, please send an email to firstname.lastname@example.org.